 Heavy exercise or moderate exercise in the wrong types of footwear can cause foot muscle fatigue.
-In turn, you will experience cramps.
+In turn, you will experience cramps or even muscle injuries.

 Make sure to stretch before working out and invest in a quality pair of sneakers.
 Avoid exercising right after eating because this can cause cramping as well.

-Certain medications can increase the occurrence of foot cramps.
+Certain medications can increase the occurrence of cramping of the foot and toes.
 So if you experience cramping and think it could be from a medication you are on, be sure to consult your doctor.
 They will be able to adjust the medication, dosage or provide advice on how to mitigate the problem.

 Mitigating the Causes of Foot Cramps

-Now that you know about the main causes of foot cramps and how to avoid them, it should be a while until you experience another foot cramp.
+Now that you know about the main causes of foot cramps and how to avoid them, it should be a while until you experience another foot twitch.